metova/metova-rails/README.md

 ## Filtering via ?ids=x,y,z

-APIs accept an `ids` parameter to filter the results to records with those ids.
+APIs accept an `ids` parameter to filter the results to records with the provided ids.
 The `ids` parameter should be comma delimited.
 This is useful when your API will only return a list of nested ids instead of embedding the entire JSON of the nested objects.